 I think most parents would like to see their children go to college.
 Despite the rising cost of a college education, it is still clear that your average college graduate has far more earning capacity than your non graduate.
 Most of us want our kids to reap the personal growth of the college years as well as to be set up for a better income.
 The challenge that stumps many of us parents is how and when to start saving for college.

 However, I also want to be able to help her achieve her goals.
 That is why I save for college.
 In the UK and the US, many private financial institutions offer savings plans that cater specifically to parents who want to save for their kids’ future.
-In the US, a 529 plan or Roth IRA are both worth looking into, and those in the UK should consult with their banks and financial advisors.
+In the US, a 529 plan or Roth IRA are both worth looking into.

 When To Start Saving For College- #TakeSimpleSteps